For years, I’d wanted to run a marathon.

 So it was with aching feet and some trepidation that I cycled to the start.
 Fortunately, the weather was absolutely glorious.
 And the countryside along the marathon route is eye-wateringly beautiful.
 The views from the North Downs are incredible and a reminder that we shouldn’t pave over paradise.

 The first miles went pretty smoothly: distracted by the pretty countryside, I hardly noticed the distance slip by.
+I took things at a steady pace and it was going well.
 But things started to get tougher after about 18 miles into the race.
+I started to get overtaken by more people.

 One of my biggest takeaways from the marathon was that you have to run your own race.
-When running a marathon (or saving for FI) you don’t need to compete with anyone else, although you can if that helps motivate you.
-Either way, it’s no use worrying what everyone else is doing.
+When running a marathon (or saving for Financial Independence) you don’t need to compete with anyone else (although if that helps motivate you, great).
+It’s no use worrying what everyone else is doing.
 Better to focus on what you can control.

 In summary, there are some things that should be planned meticulously.
 If you are going to perform brain surgery, its probably best to go to medical school beforehand.